Redistricting in Texas

-Redistricting in Texas is the process by which boundaries are redrawn for Texas House of Representatives districts, Texas Senate districts, Texas Board of Education districts, and Texas's congressional districts.
-Redistricting occurs—as in other U.S. states—once every decade, usually in the year after the decennial United States census.
-According to the Texas Constitution, redistricting in Texas follows the regular legislative process, it must be passed by both houses of the Texas Legislature and signed by the Governor of Texas—unless the Legislature has sufficient votes to override a gubernatorial veto.
-Like many other states in the American South after the passage of the Voting Rights Act of 1965, federal judges and the United States Supreme Court have stricken down Texas' congressional and legislative districts on multiple occasions, including in the 1960s, 1970s, 1980s, 1990s, and 2000s.
+Texas House of Representatives districts, Texas Senate districts, Texas Board of Education districts, and Texas's congressional districts are redistricted once every decade, usually in the year after the decennial United States census.
+According to the Texas Constitution, redistricting in Texas follows the regular legislative process; it must be passed by both houses of the Texas Legislature and signed by the governor of Texas—unless the legislature has sufficient votes to override a gubernatorial veto.
+Like many other states in the American South after the passage of the Voting Rights Act of 1965, federal judges and the United States Supreme Court have struck down Texas's congressional and legislative districts on multiple occasions, including in the 1960s, 1970s, 1980s, 1990s, and 2000s.

 The most recent redistricting occurred in October 2021, when Republican governor Greg Abbott signed maps passed by the Republican-controlled legislature for the 2022–2031 decade.
-The maps that passed were widely criticized as racial and partisan gerrymanders designed to keep Republicans in power and reduce the voting power of minorities.
+Many have criticized the maps that passed as racial and partisan gerrymanders designed to keep Republicans in power and reduce the voting power of minority communities.

 Background

 Reapportionment of representatives between the states every ten years based on new census figures is required by Article I, Section 2 of the U.S. Constitution and Section 2 of the Fourteenth Amendment.
-The Constitution, Supreme Court jurisprudence, and federal law allow significant latitude to the individual states to draw their congressional and legislative districts as they see fit, as long as each district contains roughly equivalent numbers of people (see Baker v.
-Carr, Wesberry v.
-Sanders, and Reynolds v.
-Sims) and provides for minority representation pursuant to the Voting Rights Act.
+The Constitution, Supreme Court jurisprudence, and federal law allow significant latitude to the individual states to draw their congressional and legislative districts as they see fit, as long as each district contains roughly equivalent numbers of people and provides for minority representation pursuant to the Voting Rights Act.

 Article III of the Constitution of Texas mandates that redistricting must occur in the first legislative session following the publication of a new enumeration by the United States census.
 The House of Representatives must have 150 members and the Senate must have 31 members.
-Additionally, districts for the state House of Representatives must follow the "county line rule."
+Additionally, districts for the state House of Representatives must follow the "county line rule".
 Counties are allocated districts based on their population.
 Counties with sufficient population for exactly one district must be fully contained within that district.
 Counties with sufficient population for two or more districts must be divided into that number of districts.
 Should a county have sufficient population for one or more district plus a fraction of another, one district from another county may extend into it to represent the remaining population.